-Studying Greek at A level requires students to become confident linguists as well as critical analysts of the literature written in that language.
-Over the two years of the Sixth Form course, students should expect to read texts by Homer, Sophocles, Euripides, Herodotus, Plato and Thucydides, and thereby to become immersed in the myth, history and culture of the Greek world.
+Studying Greek within the Sixth Form requires students to become confident linguists as well as critical analysts of literature written in the language.
+Over the two years of the Sixth Form course, students should expect to read texts by such authors as Homer, Sophocles, Euripides, Herodotus and Thucydides, and thereby to become immersed in the myth, history and culture of the Greek world.
 Teachers pass on their own expertise in Greek grammar as well as their enthusiasm for the different literary texts.

-In almost every case those wishing to study Greek in the Sixth Form will need to have taken classical Greek at GCSE before embarking upon the A level course.
-Although many students will study Latin alongside Greek at A level, it is quite possible to study Greek without Latin in the Sixth Form.
+In almost every case those wishing to study Greek in the Sixth Form will need to have taken Classical Greek at GCSE.
+Although many students will study Latin alongside Greek in the Sixth Form, it is quite possible to study Greek without Latin.

 - Learning journey - Lower Sixth

 Students begin the Lower Sixth by reading a variety of texts to introduce them to the breadth of Greek literature.
 We look at works by a range of authors, which may include texts written by Homer, Sophocles, Lysias and Herodotus.
-This work will develop many of the skills needed for success at A level.
-There will also be an extensive programme of language teaching, to help students become confident readers of Greek texts.
+This work will develop many of the skills needed for success at AS level.
+There will also be an extensive programme of language teaching and vocabulary learning to help students become confident readers of Greek texts.
 Later in the year students will begin reading their AS Level set texts, which will be Herodotus Book 7 and Homer Iliad 18.
 Formal language work will continue throughout the year.

 - Learning journey - Upper Sixth